Why Your Safety Net Is Dropping Messages

 Now that your handlers are correctly signaling failures, you can configure Rebus to respond to those failures intelligently.

-The default retry behavior fires all attempts as fast as possible.
-For transient issues like a momentary database blip, this is often fine.
-But for scenarios where you expect the failure to resolve in seconds, exponential backoff gives the infrastructure time to recover without flooding the queue with attempts.
+The default retry behavior in Rebus fires immediate retry attempts as fast as possible.
+If a message rolls back, the broker immediately redelivers it.
+For transient issues like a momentary database lock, this rapid fire might be fine.
+But for scenarios where you need to give the infrastructure time to recover—like a database timeout or a rate-limited API—you need to introduce a delay.

 Configure.With(activator)